oapostrophe/oapostrophe.github.io/_posts/2021-05-20-arms-report.md

 image: assets/images/arms1/robot_image.png
 featured: true
 hidden: true
-description: "A concise and intuitive alternative for writing verbose XML-based robotics simulation languages, built using browser JavaScript."
 comments: false
 ---
+*A concise and intuitive alternative for writing verbose robotics simulation languages, built using browser JavaScript.*

 Let's say you're designing a robot.
 This robot will be used to go over rough terrain as part of post-disaster search-and-rescue missions, so it's important that it be both tall enough to clear uneven ground and stable enough not to topple over on bumps.
 You want to know: what height and width will offer the optimal combination of ground clearance and stability?